centre-for-humanities-computing/chicago_corpus/data/corpus_description.md

-# README for Chicago Corpus measures excel-sheet #
+# Overview of measures annotated in the Chicago Corpus

 # Table of Contents
 Textual measures